SteveSmith16384/AlienRemake/readme.txt

 # XENOMORPH

 A remake of the Spectrum game Alien originally by John Heap and Paul Clancey and published by Mind Games.

+Programmed by Stephen Smith (stephen.carlylesmith@googlemail.com)

+It is recommended to read the instructions of the original to know what you have to do.
+Hwoever, the main idea is that you're in command of the crew of the Nostromo, and must help them survive their encounter.
+Also, watch the film if you haven't.

 ## Controls
-* To move a member of the crew, you can either right-click on an adjacent room, or select an option from the Move To menu.
+* To move a member of the crew from one location to another, you can either right-click on an adjacent room, or select an option from the Move To menu.
-* The crew will automatically attack the alien with their best weapon.
+* The crew will automatically attack the alien with their best weapon if they encounter it.
-* Crew who are not too wounded can heal themselves in the infirmery.
+* Crew who are not too wounded can heal themselves in the infirmary.
 (This is automatic)
-* Any crew with a fire extinguisher will automatically try and put out any fires they can see
+* Any crew with a fire extinguisher will automatically try and put out any fires in their location
+* Any crew with either the net or cat box will try and capture Jones automatically.
+* F11 will toggle full-screen

+## Way to Win (or rather, not lose to much)
+* The most succesful method is to kill the alien, and have as many crewmembers left alive as possible.
+There are two ways to do this: coax it into the airlock and then open the airlock, or just kill it with weapons (which is rarely that successful).
+* Alternatively, you can start the autodestruct and then escape on the Narcissus.
+However, only 3 crewmembers can fit inside the escape shuttle, and you can't leave any crew behind.
+You are also required to have caught Jones.

 ## Current Differences
 The main differences between this and the original are as follows:-
-* No morale aspect yet
+* No morale aspect (yet)
-* No tunnels yet
+* No tunnels (yet?)

-## CREDITS
+## Credits
 * Original game Alien by John Heap and Paul Clancey
 * Music: https://opengameart.org/content/deep-space-array
 * Music: https://opengameart.org/content/bleeding-out

+### Sound effects taken from:-
 * https://opengameart.org/content/iron-door
 * https://opengameart.org/content/male-gruntyelling-sounds
 * https://opengameart.org/content/alarm-2